 - Eakins, Thomas.
 Max Schmitt in a Single Scull.
 Oil on canvas, 1871

 - El Greco (Domenikos Theotokopoulos).
 View of Toledo.
 Oil on canvas, circa 1604 - 1614.
 Is this, one of the best known El Greco paintings, real or imagined?
 It's some of each, as explained by the art analysis in Masterpiece Cards.
+Learn more about View of Toledo, and about another El Greco masterpiece, Burial of Count Orgaz.

 El Greco.
 View of Toledo, ca. 1604-14.
 Oil on canvas, 47 3/4" by 42 3/4".
 Metropolitan Museum of Art, New York.